 - 1 standing rib roast with 4 bones (at least 3 1/2 lbs [1.6 kg] and quite possibly more), frenched, if desired

 - 2 teaspoons freshly ground black pepper

 - 5 1/2 tablespoons (2 1/4 oz) unsalted butter

 - 2 tablespoons olive oil

 - Handful flat-leaf parsley leaves, finely chopped

-- 1. Remove the beef from the refrigerator and place it on a wire rack placed over a plate.
-Combine the salt and pepper in a small bowl and rub it all over the beef.
-Set aside at room temperature for at least 1 hour.
+- Remove the standing rib roast from the refrigerator and place it on a wire rack set on a plate.
+In a small bowl, combine the salt and pepper and rub it all over the beef.
+Let rest at room temperature for 1 hour.

-- 5. Transfer the beef to a cutting board, set it in a warm place, and let it rest, uncovered, for 10 to 15 minutes.
+- Move the standing rib roast to a cutting board, set it in a warm place, and let it rest, uncovered, for 10 to 15 minutes.

-This recipe knocked our socks off.
+This standing rib roast recipe knocked our socks off.
 It’s so simple and yet prepares a perfectly cooked, perfectly seasoned piece of meat.
 I added small potatoes to the pan with the onions and they came out perfectly cooked.
 Are you sensing a theme here?
 This recipe is perfection!

 Let me start by saying that I was unable to find a standing rib roast so I got 3 nice-size bone-in rib eyes.
 I followed the recipe to a T, apart from a slightly shorter time in the oven.
 The final product was outstanding.
 Simple in taste and the beef was cooked to perfection.

 It’s very easy to make and will definitely wow your family and/or guests.
 I can see this being the perfect meal for a special occasion such as Thanksgiving (if you’re not into turkey) or Christmas.